danielpclark/rutie/README.md

 I'm not opposed to this project being 100% safe, but that will be a major change and a totally different API with many decisions that need to come into play.
 Also since this project doesn't strictly adhere to Rust safety principles, as a crate library would be expected to be, this project will not reach the stable 1.0 release as the idea of stability and safety are hand in hand.

 I do like safety guarantees and as much as possible new features and language APIs will be built toward this.
-You can see what the design of a safe API would look like by examing the [Enumerator features](https://github.com/danielpclark/rutie/blob/master/src/class/enumerator.rs) that have been implemented in this way (largely wrapping method names with calls to `protect_send`).
+You can see what the design of a safe API would look like by examining the [Enumerator features](https://github.com/danielpclark/rutie/blob/master/src/class/enumerator.rs) that have been implemented in this way (largely wrapping method names with calls to `protect_send`).

 ## Troubleshooting